phongnguyend/sql-server-kit/Transactional Replication/README.md

 [The subscription(S) have been marked inactive and must be reinitialized.](https://www.msqlserver.net/2015/03/the-subscriptions-have-been-marked.html?m=1)

 [Replication Max Text Length](https://www.sqlservercentral.com/blogs/replication-max-text-length)
+> Error Description: Length of LOB data (65754) to be replicated exceeds configured maximum 65536.
+Use the stored procedure sp_configure to increase the configured maximum value for max text repl size option, which defaults to 65536.
+A configured value of -1 indicates no limit

 [Configure the max text repl size Server Configuration Option](https://docs.microsoft.com/en-us/sql/database-engine/configure-windows/configure-the-max-text-repl-size-server-configuration-option?view=sql-server-2017)